-A. Length of Work Year

-- 1. Ten-month year: Personnel having a ten-month contract will work the calendar days established for members of Unit A under Article IX. - 2.
-Teachers will not be required to report for duty more than two days prior to the date set for the opening of school for pupils.
-Effective with the start of the 2013-2014 work year, the two teacher days prior to the date set for the opening of school for pupils will be the Wednesday and Thursday immediately prior to Labor Day.
-50% of that time will be for preparation in the classroom.
+- A. Length of Work Year - 1.
+Ten-month year: Personnel having a ten-month contract will work the calendar days established for members of Unit A under Article IX. - 2.
+Educators will not be required to report for duty more than two working days prior to the date set for the opening of school for pupils and not earlier than the Monday prior to Labor Day: pupils will not start earlier than September 1st.
+The Friday before Labor Day will not be a work day.
+During the two working day(s) prior to the start of the school year for students, 50% of that time will be for preparation in the classroom.

-3. New staff may be required to attend up to three days of "new teacher orientation" prior to the start of the school year.
-New teachers will not receive additional pay for attending this orientation.
-However, teachers other than new teachers who participate as mentors will be paid their regular hourly rate.
-No less than two hours will be set aside during this new teacher orientation for the Association.

-B. Length of Work Day

-- 1. The work day of classroom teachers will begin 15 minutes before the pupil's starting time. - 2.
-All teachers at the Preschool shall provide 80 minutes per week outside of the regular school day in order to assist students, provide for the detention of students, or for parent conferences.
-The time and days will be mutually agreed to by the teacher and the principal.
-At the Middle Schools and High School teachers shall provide 60 minutes per week for this purpose as long as the Advisory is in place.
+- 3. New staff may be required to attend up to three days of "new educator orientation" prior to the start of the school year.
+New educators will not receive additional pay for attending this orientation.
+However, educators other than new educators who participate as mentors will be paid their regular hourly rate.
+No less than two hours will be set aside during this new educator orientation for the Association. - B. Length of Work Day - 1.
+The work day of classroom educators will begin 15 minutes before the pupil's starting time for preschool, middle schools, and high school The work day for classroom educators will begin 10 minutes before the pupil's starting time for elementary schools. - 2.
+All educators at the Preschool shall provide 80 minutes per week outside of the regular school day in order to assist students or provide for parent conferences.
+The time and days will be mutually agreed to by the educator and the principal.
+At the Middle Schools and High School educators shall provide 60 minutes per week for this purpose as long as the Advisory is in place.

-At the elementary level, teachers will provide 40 minutes per week for this purpose as long as the new (2015-2016) elementary schedule is in place.
+At the elementary level, educators will provide 40 minutes per week for this purpose as long as the new (2015-2016) elementary schedule is in place.

 - 3. The provisions of 2 above shall not apply to Friday, the day preceding a holiday or vacation. - 4.
-It is acknowledged that the hours for counselors, psychologists, and social workers may vary from the classroom teachers' scheduled day.
+It is acknowledged that the hours for counselors, psychologists, and social workers may vary from the classroom educators' scheduled day.
 In the rare situation when a reading or special education specialist may be needed to work during hours that vary from the contractual scheduled day, the Superintendent will notify the Association through its President.
 The Superintendent and the President will meet with the individual staff member to explain the changes needed.
 Any such agreement will be for one school year's duration, and may not automatically extend into another school year.
 The agreement will be in writing on a form mutually agreed to by the parties.
 Persons in these categories will work a program which is comparable to hours spent by regular staff, both in and out of the classroom. - 5.
-Every effort will continue to be made by the principal in planning special school events and programs to provide daily equal planning periods for teachers.
+Every effort will continue to be made by the principal in planning special school events and programs to provide daily equal planning periods for educators.
 The intent is NOT to decrease elementary planning time. - 6.
 Staff required to travel will have fifteen minutes clearly scheduled for travel in addition to their preparatory time and lunch. - 7.
-Special education liaisons and special education therapists, including speech/language, occupational and physical therapists, shall be provided two (2) days within the regular school year for the purpose of writing reports, etc.
+Special education liaisons, social workers and counselors who are providing scheduled IEP services, and special education therapists, including speech/language, occupational and physical therapists, shall be provided two (2) days within the regular school year for the purpose of report writing and other paperwork.